Political Science (POLS)

 POLS 356 Indigenous Politics3 Credits

-Study of interactions between the state and various indigenous peoples around the world.
+Exploration of interactions between the state and various indigenous peoples around the world.
 Internal political structure and practice of selected indigenous groups and the role of indigenous nations in global politics.

 POLS 366 Government and Politics of Asia3 Credits

-Study of political systems of China, Japan, Korea, India, and Indonesia.
+Exploration of political systems of China, Japan, Korea, India, and Indonesia.
 Emphasizes political development, sources, processes, and evaluation of policy making, and contemporary challenges facing these countries.

 POLS 372 Peace and Conflict Studies3 Credits

-Interdisciplinary study of nature and causes of conflict, conflict resolution, and foundations of justice and peace.
+Interdisciplinary exploration of nature and causes of conflict, conflict resolution, and foundations of justice and peace.
 Analyzes historical and contemporary conflicts, both civil and international, and examines how evidence and theory are used to understand peace and conflict.

 POLS 373 Global Politics of Women and Gender3 Credits